Twisted Ruelle zeta function on hyperbolic manifolds and complex-valued analytic torsion

 \end{corollary}

+We mention here the work of M\"uller in \cite{muller2021ruelle}, where the behaviour at the origin of the twisted Ruelle zeta function associated with an arbitrary non-unitary representation is treated, and the relation to the Cappell-Miller torsion.
+Also, Shen in \cite{Shen2021} studied the relation between the Cappell-Miller torsion and the value at the zero point of the Ruelle dynamical zeta function associated to a flat vector bundle, which is not necessarily unitarily flat, on a closed odd dimensional locally symmetric space of reductive type.

 \paragraph{Organization of the paper} This paper is organised as follows.
-In Section 2, we summarize basic facts about hyperbolic manifolds, and representations of the involved Lie groups.
-In addition, we provide the definition of the eta invariant and the regularized determinant of a non-self-adjoint elliptic differential operator.
-In Section 3, we consider the twisted Selberg and Ruelle zeta functions.
-In Section 4, we recall the definition of the twisted Laplace operator from \cite{M1} and certain auxiliary operators, first introduced in \cite{BO}.
-In Section 5, we use the determinant formula from \cite{spil2} to express the twisted Ruelle zeta function in terms of products of graded regularized determinants of twisted Hodge Laplacians on vector bundle-valued differential forms.
+In Section 2, we provide the definition of the eta invariant and the regularized determinant of a non-self-adjoint elliptic differential operator.
+In Section 3, we introduce the odd signature operator and consider representations of the fundamental group, which are non-unitary, but closed enough, in classical topology, to acyclic and unitary representations.
+In Sections 4 and 5, we consider the refined analytic torsion, as it is introduced in \cite{BK2}.
+In Section 6, we consider the Cappell-Miller torsion, as it is introduced in \cite{cm}, and its relation to the refined analytic torsion.
+In Section 7, we summarize basic facts about hyperbolic manifolds, and representations of the involved Lie groups.
+We define also the twisted Selberg and Ruelle zeta functions.
+In Section 8, we recall the definition of the twisted Laplace operator from \cite{M1} and certain auxiliary operators, first introduced in \cite{BO}.
+In Section 9, we use the determinant formula from \cite{spilioti2020functional} to express the twisted Ruelle zeta function in terms of products of graded regularized determinants of twisted Hodge Laplacians on vector bundle-valued differential forms.
 This formula is the keypoint to study the singularity of the twisted Ruelle zeta function at $s=0$.
-In Section 6, we introduce the odd signature operator and consider representations of the fundamental group, which are non-unitary, but closed enough, in classical topology, to acyclic and unitary representations.
-In Sections 7 and 8, we consider the refined analytic torsion, as it is introduced in \cite{BK2}.
-In Section 9, we consider the Cappell-Miller torsion, as it is introduced in \cite{cm}, and its relation to the refined analytic torsion.
-Finally, in Section 10, we prove the main results, Theorem 2 and Corollary 1.
+Finally, in Section 10, we prove the main results: Theorem 2 and Corollary 1.
 We include also an Appendix, in Section 10, where we recall the general definition of the refined analytic torsion as an element of the determinant line from \cite{BK3}.